Weave Code

 spatie/laravel-model-states

-Add robust state behavior to Laravel Eloquent models using the state pattern and state machines.
-Represent each state as a class, cast states transparently to/from the database, and define clear, safe transitions with configurable state logic.
+Add state and state machine behavior to Laravel Eloquent models.
+Represent each state as a class, automatically serialize to/from the database, and perform clean, explicit transitions with configurable rules—ideal for workflows like payments, orders, and approvals.

 View on GitHub